The King*Chavez*Parks Initiative is a program sponsored by Michigan's Department of Talent and Economic Development's Talent Investment Agency (TIA).

 - Administrative Service Pre-Approval Form

-For complete policy click here.
+For complete program description, click here.

 For application click here.